-License A license key is an XML object, a sub-component of a license object, which contains application-client specific license object, which contains application-client specific information and system specific information that defines the extent to which one or more associated applications can run.
+License A license key is an XML object, a sub-component of a key license object, which contains application-client specific information and system specific information that defines the extent to which one or more associated applications can run.

 Key See license key.